anniehedgpeth/workflow/cookbook-changes.md

 `berks install`
 `berks upload`

-To bootstrap a new machine:
+# To bootstrap a new machine:

-`knife bootstrap cheftraining.southcentralus.cloudapp.azure.com -x annie -i ~/.ssh/id_rsa --sudo -N cheftraining`
+`knife bootstrap chefkata3.southcentralus.cloudapp.azure.com -N chefkata3 -r 'recipe[chefkata::default], recipe[ubuntu14-hardening::default]' --ssh-user annie --sudo`

-To converge on that node from here on out: run `chef-client` in an ssh session
+# To converge on that node from here on out:

+run `sudo chef-client` in an ssh session

-To add run-list:
+# To add run-list:

-`knife node run_list set cheftraining 'recipe[cheftraining::default]'`
+`knife node run_list set chefkata2 'recipe[chefkata::default]'`

+# To edit the run-list:

+ - make sure the cookbook is uploaded
+ - make sure it has a `Berksfile`
+ - `berks install`
+ - `berks upload`
+ - `knife node run_list add chefkata2 'ubuntu-14-hardening'`

+# When adding an organization to manage.chef.io
+ - add the org
+ - reset user key
+generate knife config from UI
+copy the user key into .chef folder create a new org key and download knife.rb see if your user needs a new key
+`knife node list`